 Determining what functional class a roadway is should be based on the previous descriptions but also requires some assessment in comparison to adjacent roadways.
-The chart and text below are resources to complete your evaluation of the road in question in the context of nearby roadways.
+The chart and text below are resources to complete the evaluation of the road in question in the context of nearby roadways.

-Figure 5.
-Relationship between Functional Classification and Travel Characteristics

-Functional Classification Distance Served (and Length of Route) Access Points Speed Limit Distance between Routes Usage (AADT and DVMT) Significance Number of Travel Lanes Arterial Longest Few Highest Longest Highest Statewide More Collector Medium Medium Medium Medium Medium Medium Medium Local Shortest Many Lowest Shortest Lowest Local Fewer
+Relationship between Functional Classification and Travel Characteristics Distance Served Usage (and Distance (AADT Number of Functional Length of Access Speed between and Travel Classification Route) Points Limit Routes DVMT) Significance Lanes Arterial Longest Few Highest Longest Highest Statewide More Collector Medium Medium Medium Medium Medium Medium Medium Local Shortest Many Lowest Shortest Lowest Local Fewer